-Welcome back to another thrilling issue of the Game Workers Unite magazine.
-By the time this mag, hot off the presses, reaches your shaking, excited hands, GWU will be celebrating its first anniversary.
-We thought we'd take a moment to reflect on the tidings of the past year, both good and ill.
+Welcome back to yet another rousing issue of the Game Workers Unite magazine.
+Before we jump into the thick of things, we thought we'd take a moment to look back on the events of the past year, both good and ill.